22 June, 2020 By: Kirsty Petrides

 4. Turn off your high-beams around other cars

-It’s often necessary to use your high-beams on the long stretches of WA road, but make sure you turn them off when there is a car within 200 metres of you – either in front if you travelling in the same direction, or coming towards you.
-Leaving them on can temporarily impair the vision of other drivers.
+It’s often necessary to use your high-beams on the long stretches of WA road, but make sure you turn them off when there is a car within 200 metres of you – either in front if you travelling in the same direction, or coming towards you – or if the oncoming vehicles headlights are dipped.

 5. Don't attempt to cross flooded roads